 Anna-Maria disappeared that evening.
 Montreal Urban Community police investigators questioned Archambault about the disappearance, but they concluded Archambault had never seen Codina-Leva on the evening in question.

-Serge Archambault: Quebec’s first serial killer.
+Serge Archambault: one of Quebec’s first known serial killers.

 Although Serge Archambault may have been active as a sexual predator in Quebec as early as the late 1970s, the first that we learn of him is in November of 1992 when he’s arrested for the murders of Chantale Briere and Rolande Asselin-Beaucage.
 In the first media filings it is revealed that Archambault worked as a traveling salesman, and I believe he worked for a company called H. Belanger Plumbing Ltd. An ad in the Montreal Gazette in September 1990 lists the position of “inside sales representative” and asks all interested parties to contact “Mr. Serge Archembault” at their offices on de Maisonneuve in Montreal.
 Now the fact that he was possibly a plumbing salesman may bear some significance later.